liquidlabsio/fluidity/services/README.md

     $ ./mvnw clean install -Dmaven.test.skip=true -Pnative -Dnative-image.docker-build=true

 Note: I needed to run from the Docker Quick start terminal to avoid 'cannot connect to docker' errors.

-## Running the Services locally or deploy as Lambda

-> Changes to the 'search' module are available to the  'services' module by running 'mvn clean install'

-* Local test mode - using in-memory services

-        $ mvn -Dquarkus-profile=test  clean quarkus:dev

-* Local DEV mode - connected to AWS services (S3, DynamoDB)

-        $ mvn clean quarkus:dev

-From Intellij open the index.html by clicking the browser icon in the top RH corner.
-The application will run against  the local instance (port 8080).
-See precognito.js for backend-service configuration.

 * Deploy as Lambda - look in etc/deploy-backend.sh